Tips On How to Tell Your Baby’s Father

 - Explain why you’re choosing adoption

 - Share why you feel adoption is the best decision for both of you

 - Educate him about how modern open adoption works

 - Ask for his support during the adoption process

 Be Honest About Your Decision

 Let Him Ask Questions

-Remind him that he may be a part of his child’s future even after the adoption.
-He may want to take part in open adoption visits, and receive updates on his child.
+Let him know that he can be a part of his child’s future even after the adoption.
+For example, he may want to take part in open adoption visits and receive updates on his child.

 If you’re no longer together, his contact with the adoptive family and your child can be separate from yours.
 For example, you might only request emails and photos from the adoptive couple of your baby, but he might also choose to talk with them on the phone a few times a year.